 The conditions for issuing a Certificate of Occupancy vary between jurisdictions.
 In many locations, no Certificate of Occupancy will be issued if air conditioning plant items have been replaced but there have been no changes to fire services or the building classification.

-In some cases, a refurbished building might be disclosure affected but not eligible for a NABERS Energy for offices rating.
+The stage of the refurbishment project determines when disclosure obligations apply, and whether you can apply for an exemption.
+In some cases, a refurbished building might be disclosure affected, but not eligible for a NABERS Energy for offices rating.
 This means that it can’t get a current registered BEEC.

-Under the most recent NABERS Rules, if your building is subject to a major refurbishment, it will be eligible for a NABERS Energy for offices rating as soon as a 12-month Rating Period can be completed.
+Under the current NABERS Energy and Water for Offices Rules, a building subject to a major refurbishment, will become eligible for a NABERS Energy for offices rating as soon as 12 months of data can be collected.
+This is the NABERS Rating Period.

 The 12-month NABERS Rating Period can only begin once one of the following requirements is met: